 The MuWNP sets out a plan for a sustainable future for the Parish.
 It presents Objectives and Policies that will be used in shaping the future development of the Parish.
 Those Policies have been established through extensive public consultation and are underpinned by both statistical information and local knowledge.
 The aims and objectives of the MuWNP relate principally to planning matters but also have relevance to other issues important to the community.
 The Plan Policies are compatible with the development plan for the District (currently the West Oxfordshire Local Plan 2031).

-This document and accompanying appendices constitute the (Regulation 18) Referendum version of the MuWNP.
+This document and accompanying appendices constitute the (Regulation 16) submission version of the MuWNP for comment by the District Council, statutory consultees and other interested stakeholders, during a six-week consultation period.